-You have to pick a place to stay for your trip.
+At some point when planning your trip, you have to pick a place to stay.
 So, how do you pick BETTER accommodations for your trip?
 A place you want to go back to at night?
 This post will help!

-Do you hate picking accommodations for your vacation?
-Apparently there are many of you.
+Apparently there are many of you who hate picking accommodations for your trip.
 I bring HOPE!
 Picking a place to stay is one of my favorite parts of trip planning.
 It’s like a treasure hunt for that perfect spot.

 Your accommodations are MORE than a bed.
 No matter where you stay, it’ll give you a taste of your destination … good OR bad.
 So, let’s make it GOOD.